 - In addition to fines, individuals will likely also face suspension or revocation of their medical examiner’s certificate.

-- Employers can also be held accountable if they allow employees who have falsified information to remain employed without being medically certified.
+- Employers can also be held accountable if they allow employees with falsified information to remain employed without being medically certified.

 - Employers may also be liable for damages incurred.